slotify-dev/arrays/README.md

 ### What is an Array?

-- Array is a collection of items of the same variable type (i.e. numbers, strings, etc...)
+- Array is a collection of items or elements
 - All the elements are stored in contiguous memory locations

 - Zero-Based Indexing → The first element is at index 0, not 1.
 - Contiguous Memory → Elements are stored back-to-back in memory.
+  - Let say that first element is stored at memory address of hexa decimal value 1000
+  - If we are storing numbers which is 4 byte next element will be 1000+4 = 1004 address
+  - Same formula for rest of the elements in array if you know memory address of one element you can find out their neighbors easily

 Important Terms: